matejonnet/presentations/providing-lts-for-your-products/README.md

 Improving maintainability - Logical
 =========================
-- Minimize number of different libraries
+- Minimize number of different libraries (see use case)
     - Use provided
     - Align versions cross products
 - Keep record of used libraries